Bug report #14513

 So I guess the value has to be updated according to pointVectorCount for all cases.

-#5 Updated by Olivier ATHIMON about 4 years ago
+#5 Updated by Olivier ATHIMON over 4 years ago

 - Assignee set to Even Rouault